-Who is Kenny Kemp, the Son of 'Bling Empire's Anna Shay?
+Who is Kenny Kemp, the son of 'Bling Empire's Anna Shay?

 Shay’s private life was always a mystery, except for the fact that she had been married four times.
 Although each marriage ended in divorce, she has a 28-year-old son, Kenny Kemp, who appeared briefly on one of the Bling Empire episodes as well.

-According to the various news sources, Kemp has a passion for cannabis, and is known to keep an exquisite collection of half-a-million-dollar-worth bongs.
+According to the various news sources, Anna Shay’s son Kenny Kemp has a passion for cannabis, and is known to keep an exquisite collection of half-a-million-dollar-worth bongs.
 His prized collection also consists of pendants, tubes, and other glass pipes with psychedelic swirls, and Nintendo characters.
 Kemp usually hangs out in Shay’s mansion basement, where he turned his mother’s wine cellar and transferred it into his cannabis vault.

 The passing of Anna Shay